dstaka/Grab_AI_safety/README.md

 $ python detect_dangerdrive.py train

-## Usecases of the model built in the project
+## Use cases of the model built in the project
- - Label is given by customers, but some users may be more likely to label as "dangerous", vice versa.
+ - Grab provides function that enables a user to report in case that a drive was dangerous.
+However, there would be difference among each user whether a user

 ## Future works
- - Realize real-time dangerous drive detection by building a model which utilizes telematics data generated on partway drive.
-Streaming data processing technologies such as Spark Streaming and Kafka could be helpful to ingest real-time data and make a prediction.
+ - Realize real-time dangerous drive detection by building a model which utilizes telematics data generated on halfway drive.
+Streaming data processing technologies such as Spark Streaming and Kafka could be helpful to ingest real-time data and make a prediction on the fly.
 By implementing such a real-time detection system, Grab can send push notification so that a driver is warned.
+ - Collect image data during travel to build image recognition model to detect drowsy driving.
+The model will contribute to identify dangerous drive from another point of view.
+To collect such data, Grab may provide incentive to a driver who allows Grab to collect real-time image data via smartphone camera.
  - Dockerize an application for productionalization